puppetlabs/puppet-specifications/language/resource-api/README.md

 ** Generating more resource instances for the catalog during compilation (e.g. file#recurse or concat) becomes impossible with a pure data-driven Type.
 There is still space in the API to add server-side code.
 ** Some resources (e.g. file, ssh_authorized_keys, concat) cannot or should not be prefetched.
 While it might not be convenient, a provider could always return nothing on the `get()` and do a more customized enforce motion in the `set()`.
 ** With current puppet versions, only "native" data types will be supported, as type aliases do not get pluginsynced.
 Yet.
+** With current puppet versions, `puppet resource` can't load the data types, and therefore will not be able to take full advantage of this.
+Yet.

 * There is some convenient infrastructure (e.g. parsedfile) that needs porting over to this model.